trothr/znetboot/Glossary.md

 chassis, as to a punch card reader (1402), line printer (1403), hard drive (3390), console device (3270).
 FIXME -0- what is a network connection

--- IFL: Instance For Linux; an older term used by IBM for describing Linux Virtual Machines, with certain favorable pricing, compared to more general purpose IBM hardware hosted Virtual Machine environments
+-- IFL: Integrated Facility for Linux; a ham-strung mainframe processor which can boot Linux and can boot z/VM but cannot boot z/OS or other operating systems.
+IFLs are priced lower than general purpose engines.

 -- Linux: specifically, a computer core executive program developed initially by Linus Torvalds, and as time passes a commuinity of developers,